derivexyz/lyra-avalon-interfaces/examples/Overview.md

 ## Trading Rewards

-For off-chain trading, it is recommended to use the `OptionMarketWrapper.sol` as rewards are automatically accrued to the trader
+For off-chain trading, it is recommended to use the lyra-js SDK, which will use `OptionMarketWrapper.sol` under-the-hood as rewards are automatically accrued to the trader.

 For on-chain trading, it is recommended to inherit the `LyraAdapter.sol` and request whitelisting via the Lyra Discord.